bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 [TimescaleDB]: https://www.timescale.com
 [Time-series data: Why (and how) to use a relational database instead of NoSQL]: https://blog.timescale.com/time-series-data-why-and-how-to-use-a-relational-database-instead-of-nosql-d0cd6975e87c/

 In 2017 a new Time series database also hit the scene: [TimescaleDB].
-The blog post showed me, that you do not neccessiraly have to leave your SQL comfort zone for processing large amounts of Timeseries data.
+The blog post showed me, that you do not necessarily have to leave your SQL comfort zone for processing large amounts of Timeseries data.
 But my priorities at work shifted and I wasn't able to go much further:

 * [Time-series data: Why (and how) to use a relational database instead of NoSQL]